The Tricky History of the Channel Bottom

 We've done our best to speak to everyone involved and hope we've done justice to their stories, however we wouldn't be surprised if new information tweaks the story you read below.
 History can be surprisingly fluid.

 But perhaps most surprising is the ever-changing use of channel bottoms.
-What was a distinctly 70s design has evolved in harmony with the major developments to find it's place in contemporary surfboard design.
+What was a distinctly 70s design has evolved in harmony with the major developments to find a place in contemporary surfboard design.

 1960s

-In 1965 Greg Noll carved two shallow grooves, one either side of the stringer, into his Semigun model and called it the 'Slot Bottom'.
-It's debatable whether they qualify as channels but Hawaiian great Ben Aipa has no hesitation.
+In 1965 Greg Noll carved two shallow grooves, one either side of the stringer, into his Semigun model and select versions of his Da Cat model, calling it the 'Slot Bottom'.
+It's debatable whether they qualified as channels - in 2016, Noll told Swellnet he only did it as a gimmick to sell boards - but Hawaiian great Ben Aipa had no hesitation.
 "That was the birth of the channel bottom," said Ben Aipa of Noll's slots.
 "The idea may have come from the past - maybe Simmons or Blake - but Greg was the first to include the slot as a design element in production boards."

-Noll built Slot Bottoms for just two years, 1965 and '66, and only in select boards.
-Dale Velzy is another early shaper who some believe may have contoured the bottom of a board, yet Noll has the first known photos.
-After 1966 the idea disappeared for nigh on a decade before re-emerging in three different locations on Australia's East Coast at roughly the same time.
+Noll built Slot Bottoms for just two years, 1965 and 1966, and only in select boards.
+Both Dewey Webber and Dale Velzy were other early shapers who contoured the bottom of a board, yet Noll had the first known photos.
+After 1966 the idea disappeared for nigh on a decade before re-emerging in four different locations on Australia's East Coast at roughly the same time.

 1970s